-But with so many facial cleansers on the market—creams, gels, foams, oils, and micellar waters,choosing the right product can feel overwhelming.
-While each type comes with its own benefits, picking the wrong one can leave your skin feeling dry, tight, or irritated.
+But with so many cleansers on the market—creams, gels, foams, oils, and micellar waters, choosing the right product can feel overwhelming.
+Each type comes with its own benefits, and picking the wrong one can actually do more harm than good.

 What Is a Facial Cleanser?